Getting Here

 Car

 From Seattle / Sea-Tac Airport: Follow I-5 South to Tacoma.
-Just past the Tacoma Dome, exit at Highway 16 to Bremerton.
-Go over the Tacoma Narrows Bridge and continue past Gig Harbor and Port Orchard.
-Take the WA-305 exit towards: Poulsbo/Bainbridge Island/Kingston Drive time is ~90 minutes.
-Or drive onto one of the Ferries (see Ferry details).
+Just past the Tacoma Dome, exit onto Highway 16 toward Bremerton.
+Cross the Tacoma Narrows Bridge and continue through Gig Harbor and Port Orchard, then take the WA-305 exit toward Poulsbo, Bainbridge Island, and Kingston.
+Drive time is approximately 90 minutes.
+Prefer the water route?
+Drive onto one of the ferries instead — see Ferry details.

-From the West: Travel over the Hood Canal Bridge (the world’s longest floating bridge over tidal water) or by HWY 3 from the South.
-Poulsbo offers Free Parking and access to electric plug charging stations for those traveling green.
+From the West: Travel via the Hood Canal Bridge — the world’s longest floating bridge over tidal water — or take Highway 3 from the south.
+Poulsbo offers parking and access to electric vehicle charging stations for those traveling green.

 Ferry